jhortale/jhortale/README.md

 ### About me

 My name is Joao and I am a Fullstack Web Developer.
-Passionate about tecnologies 💻. and music 🎧!
+Passionate about tecnologies 💻. and electronic music production 🎧!

 - In 💜 with  Node.js and React.js.
 - 📚  Learning about Golang, Microservices, CI/CD, Docker, Kubernetes and software architecture.